 Buildings, Machinery, and Other Improvements are appraised at a certain percentage of the assessment level should not be less than the assessed level for lands nor more than eighty percent (80%) of the market value, except buildings used exclusively for residential purposes.

 Deadline of Payment of Real Property Tax

-The real property tax becomes due and payable on the first day of January and from the same date said tax and all penalties accrue.
+The real property tax becomes due and payable on the first day of January, and from the same date, said tax and all penalties accrue.

-All sums due from any landowner or owner as payment of special levy shall be payable to the provincial or city treasurer or his deputy in the same manner as the annual ordinary tax imposed on real property.
-Failure to pay will be paying the same penalties for delinquency and it is enforceable in the same means.
+All sums due from any landowner or owner as payment of special levy shall be payable to the provincial or city treasurer or his deputy in the same manner as the ordinary annual tax imposed on real property.
+Failure to pay will be paying the same penalties for delinquency, and it is enforceable in the same means.

-To know other rulings on a transfer of real properties as a donation by gratuitous transfer, you can read on how to file donor’s tax under TRAIN law 2018.
+To know other rulings on a transfer of real properties as a donation by gratuitous transfer, you can read how to file donor’s tax under TRAIN law 2018.